tsackton/taelgar/Groups/Sembaran Army/Army of the South.md

 > Parent Organization: the [[Sembaran Army]], [[Sembara]]
 >> `$=dv.view("_scripts/view/get_Whereabouts")`

-The Army of the South is also 400 soldiers, in a single company garrisoned at Fellburn.
-This army has few responsibilities, as the Earl of Addermarch and the Rangers guard the borders, for the most part.
-However, unlike the Army of the North, this army does see action, and its officers are not just sincures.

-%% Integrate notes from DM folder, game events %%
+%%^Date:1720%%
+The Army of the South is a regiment of 400 soldiers, divided into four regiments of 80 soldiers each plus the garrison at Fellburn.
+Usually two regiments rotate on patrol in the [[Borderlands]] and two are based at the garrison in Fellburn.

+Since the [[Undead Attacks in Sembara]] this army has been disbursed.
+The surviving troops are largely part of an informal army under the command of [[Jacques Bellemont]], the Duke of Wisford.
+Some question whether this is treason, but the Duke feels this is necessary to defend the [[Duchy of Wisford]] from undead, given the failure of the Army of the South to do so.

+One of the regiments is scattered across the [[Borderlands]], although various patrols have turned up in [[Cleenseau]] and elsewhere.
+%%^End%%

+%%% Note: Conceptually the post-1720 history of this army is very different but it hard to write because it depends a bit on events in the Clee game.
+Currently, the army is basically the personal army of the Duke of Wisford; this can't last, but how it gets resolved is a little bit unclear.
+Most likely, the Army is recreated after the various crises of 1720 largely along the same lines as it was before, but that could change.
+%%